What is Asperger’s Syndrome

-Though healthcare support personnels and healthcare professionals work in almost the same setting, their roles are quite distinct.
-Just as the name implies, healthcare support workers render support and assistance when needed.
-They work alongside other healthcare professionals like therapists, physicians, and nurses, providing patients with unequaled care.
-As a support worker, you will be at the heart of everything, working under the oversight of a healthcare professional to help and support patients on their journey to recovery.
+Healthcare support workers and healthcare professionals work in almost the same setting, but their roles are different.
+Healthcare support workers provide support and assistance when needed.
+They work alongside healthcare professionals like therapists, physicians, and nurses.

-A healthcare support worker has a relatively stretched work description.
-As the career description clearly states, they are primarily needed in a supportive capacity for both the specialists and the clients’ needs during this period.
-Their job description ranges from conducting routine health checks such as obtaining blood samples and administering medications to providing emotional assistance such as communicating to their patients in anxiety or helping them with their day-to-day activities.
+A healthcare support worker is primarily needed in a supportive capacity for the healthcare specialists and the individual’s needs.
+The job description ranges from conducting routine health checks, such as administering medications, to providing emotional assistance or helping with day-to-day activities.

-On the other hand, a healthcare professional is one who through years of formal training and hands-on practice to gain experience, is certified to administer healthcare treatments.
-They are known professionals in their various specialisation areas, including nursing, family physician, radiologist, physical therapist, psychiatrist, etc.
+A healthcare professional is certified to administer treatments through years of formal training and hands-on practice while gaining experience.
+They are professionals in various specialisation areas, including nursing, family physician, radiologist, physical therapist, psychiatrist, etc.

 These healthcare professionals may be licensed by more than one professional body and are usually trained in specific fields to ensure they are fully equipped with the necessary proficiency and skills to carry out their duties.

 The role of a support worker is a more practical approach to healthcare as they are not limited to medical attention alone.
-Their function can also vary depending on the needs of the patient being handled, and it’s the job of the support worker to be flexible enough to accommodate the needs of their patient at every given time.
+Their function can also vary depending on the needs of the individual, and it’s the support worker’s job to be flexible enough to accommodate the individual’s needs at every given time.

-Some of the duties that would be required from a support worker include
+Some of the duties of a support worker include the following:

-Being a healthcare support worker requires personal qualities that ensure your patients are in safe hands throughout their illness.
-Some of them include:
+Being a healthcare support worker requires qualities that ensure people that need support feel safe and comfortable.
+Some of those qualities include:

 There are no standard entry requirements to meet before you can become a healthcare support worker.
 However, good numeracy and literacy skills are expected.
-You might also need to possess some healthcare qualifications like NVQ or BTEC to take up certain roles.
+You might also need healthcare qualifications like NVQ or BTEC for specific roles.

-Also, as a healthcare support worker, you should possess certain soft skills like communication, teamwork, empathy, and organization.
+Also, as a healthcare support worker, you should possess specific soft skills like communication, teamwork, empathy, and organisation.
 These skills will help you thrive on the job.

-Like every other job, a healthcare support worker can undergo certifications and training while on the job to ensure they are ideally suited to carry out their duties.
-They are guided on what to do by professionals until they don’t require supervision anymore, but it doesn’t have to end there.
-Support workers who wish to further their qualifications and become professionals themselves can always scale up.
+Like every other job, healthcare support workers can undergo certifications and training while on the job to ensure they are ideally suited to carry out their duties.
+Professionals guide them on what to do until they don’t require supervision anymore, but it doesn’t have to end there.
+Support workers who wish to improve their qualifications and become professionals can always scale up.
 You can work towards acquiring a care certificate and taking training that will help you advance your career ladder.